SolaOmi/memeMaker/README.md

 # Meme Maker

-A simple meme generator application using HTML5 Canvas.
+A simple meme generator application using the HTML5 Canvas API.